dapinedo/R/docs/index.md

 4. interactive maps with leaflet in R
 - Certificate

+#### Statistical Inference with R
+1. foundations of inference
+2. inference for categorical data in R
+3. inference for numerical data in R
+4. inference for linear regression in R
+- Certificate

 #### Statistician with R
 1. <a href="introduction-to-data-in-R.html" target="_blank" rel="noopener noreferrer">introduction to data in R</a>
 2. <a href="https://rpubs.com/odenipinedo/exploratory-data-analysis-in-R" target="_blank" rel="noopener noreferrer">exploratory data analysis in R</a>
 3. <a href="https://rpubs.com/odenipinedo/modeling-with-data-in-the-Tidyverse" target="_blank" rel="noopener noreferrer">modeling with data in the tidyverse</a>
 4. <a href="https://rpubs.com/odenipinedo/correlation-and-regression-in-R" target="_blank" rel="noopener noreferrer">correlation and regression in R</a>
-5. multiple and logistic regression in R
+5. <a href="https://rpubs.com/odenipinedo/multiple-and-logistic-regression-in-R" target="_blank" rel="noopener noreferrer">multiple and logistic regression in R</a>
 6. foundations of inference
 7. <a href="https://rpubs.com/odenipinedo/foundations-of-probability-in-R" target="_blank" rel="noopener noreferrer">foundations of probability in R</a>
 8. dealing with missing data in R